-The integrity of a digital image is paramount in fields such as forensics, medical imaging, and military and industrial photography.
+The integrity of a digital image is paramount in fields such as forensic, medical imaging, military, and industrial photography.
 Courts make decisions affecting an individual's liberty based, in part, on images presented as evidence.
 Physicians and researchers make diagnoses based on imaging-holding people's lives in the balance.
-Military photographs may determine target locations based on their content and interpretation.
-Industrial photographs depict defects in materials that could lead to faulty and dangerous consumer products.
+Military photographs may be used to determine target locations based on their content and interpretation.
+Industrial photographs depict defects in materials that could lead to faulty and dangerous consumer products if not discovered.

-Because making corrections and adjustments to images is frequently necessary whether to separate one type of cell from another or to enhance a fingerprint-it is important to maintain the integrity of all images from capture through final usage.
-To address this issue, the creator of an image can follow best practices that maintain an archive image, restrict access to the archive image, require others to work only on copies of the archive image, and provide an audit trail of any adjustments made to the image.
+Because it is frequently necessary to make corrections and adjustments to images (for example, to separate one type of cell from another, or to enhance a fingerprint), it is important to maintain the integrity of images from capture through final usage.
+To address this issue, the creator of an image can follow best practices that maintain an archive image, restrict access to the archive image, require work to be done only on copies of the archive image, and then provide an audit trail of any adjustments made to the image.